strimzi/strimzi.github.io/_posts/2019-03-01-resizing-persistent-volumes.md

 Do you know the feeling when you run out of disk space?
 When you want to save some new data to your disk but there is not enough space?
-It probably happened to most of us at least once in our life.
+It has probably happened to most of us at least once in our life.
 So, what should you do when this happens to your Kafka cluster?

 <!--more-->